 If you’re currently in a toxic situation, I recognize that it might not be possible for you to walk away from it right now.
 However, it is important to take steps towards change in order to heal your body.
 That’s because every health challenge is a message from your body letting you know that something in your life needs changing.
 You can choose to heed your body’s messages or you can choose to ignore them.
 However, when you ignore these messages, your body will find ways to make the message louder.
 And that’s usually when small aches, pains or discomforts morph into a major health crisis.

 How to Strengthen and Harmonize Your Body’s Energy Meridians

-While it’s very important to address the underlying energy imbalances in the body to prevent cystitis and urinary tract infections, you may be wondering, how do you do this?
+While these points help improve the flow of qi through the urinary tract, it’s very important to address the underlying energy imbalances in the body to prevent cystitis and urinary tract infections.
+So you may be wondering, how do you do this?
 How do you know what imbalances are going on in your body, and how do you fix them?